Fade BG Image

 I realized something.

-If duplicated sock fiber is disallowed, copying the feet themselves might put them outside the Goddess's, uh, interests.
+If duplicated sock fibers don't count, then copying the feet themselves might put them outside the Goddess's, uh, interests.

 "… I messed up!"